SmartArduino/WiFiMCU/README.md

 # **WiFiMCU** #
 [![Download](https://img.shields.io/badge/download-~200k-orange.svg)](https://github.com/SmartArduino/WiFiMCU/releases)<br/>
    WiFiMCU is developed based on EMW3165 module produced by [MXCHIP.INC](http://www.mxchip.com/).
 A Lua interpreter is builded inside with hardware support.
 A light weight file system and socket protocols can help to realize IoT development easily and quickly.
-Basically, you can load this on your device and then run Lua scripts on it with nothing more than a terminal connection.
-Enjoy it!
+Basically, you can load this on your device and then run Lua scripts on it with nothing more than a terminal connection. <br/>Enjoy it!<br/>

 #####Cortex-M4 microcotroller<br/>
 - STM32F411CE<br/>